pattan9955/tp/docs/DeveloperGuide.md

 ![Structure of the UI Component](images/UiClassDiagram.png)

+The UI consists of:
+1.
-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ActiveDisplay`, `ingredientListPanel`, `recipeListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI such as the handling of the interaction between these classes and their corresponding FXML files.
+2. `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `ActiveDisplay`, `ingredientListPanel`, `recipeListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI such as the handling of the interaction between these classes and their corresponding FXML files.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the [`MainWindow`](https://github.com/AY2122S1-CS2103T-W11-1/tp/tree/master/src/main/java/fridgy/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2122S1-CS2103T-W11-1/tp/tree/master/src/main/resources/view/MainWindow.fxml)